MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/virtual-entity-walkthrough-using-odata-provider.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 Imagine that you want to access ticket information from an external data source within your model-driven app.
-In this simple walkthrough, you'll model a virtual table with fields mapped to the external schema that retrieves ticket data at runtime from an OData web service.
+In this simple walkthrough, you'll model a virtual table with columns mapped to the external schema that retrieves ticket data at runtime from an OData web service.

 ## Data source details